 During summer mosquitoes and biting flies are often a source of constant irritation.
 Remember to bring mosquito nets and repellents both of which may be bought in Nuuk.
+Please, do not apply repellent inside the cabin.

 Personal equipment

 Even though the weather in the Kobbefjord area tends to be relatively pleasant during summer you should always bring warm, wind- and waterproof clothes, gloves, and a hat.
 There is always a risk of below-zero temperatures.
 A pair of sunglasses is essential for all seasons.